 Your Credit Life, Your Credit Score

 Have you ever been denied credit because of your credit score?
 Do you need to know how to improve your credit history?
 You’re not alone.
-The Corporation for Enterprise Development (CFED) reports that 56 percent of consumers have subprime credit scores, translating to a higher credit risk for lenders.
+Prosperity Now (formerly the Corporation for Enterprise Development) reports that 56 percent of consumers have subprime credit scores, translating to a higher credit risk for lenders.

 What’s a Credit Score?